theodoremoreland/Decades/README.md

 # Decades

-Web pages exploring the evolution of website design across the 90s, 2000s, 2010s, and 2020s.
+Web pages exploring the evolution of website design trends across the 90s, 2000s, 2010s, and 2020s.